-The financial model in the share offer document shows a scenario where after 10 years we stop investing in new solar entirely, in order to illustrate that at that point we would begin returning capital to all members on a pro-rata basis.
-In practice of course that point may come earlier or later in time and is unlikely to be quite so abrupt.
+The financial model in the share offer document shows a scenario where after a growth period we start winding down new solar installations, in order to illustrate that at that point we would begin returning capital to all members on a pro-rata basis.
+In practice of course that point may come earlier or later in time.

 We should add that these capital repayments, like interest payments, will always be made from earned reserves and not from new investments.

 Our shares are the same as those issued by most other community energy schemes in this regard.
 Withdrawable share capital in Societies is usually exempt from Inheritance Tax in the same way as shares in unlisted companies are:

 For taxation will the ‘interest’ be counted as dividends or interest?

 Our understanding is that the relevant tax allowance is that on interest not on dividends.
 We have lobbied HMRC on this in the past but were not successful!

 Society shares are different to company shares and the language is also different.
 The return we pay on share capital is called interest.
 If you’d like more background on this distinction there is a useful page here: